thiagoa/thiagoa.github.io/_posts/2021-07-14-counting-active-record-queries.markdown

 comments: true
 ---

+You can read the brazilian portuguese version of this post [here](http://thiagoa.github.io/contando-queries-do-active-record/).

 Recently, some colleagues have been impressed with a code snippet I've written on a pull request to count Active Record queries.
 But why would one do that?
 Well, there are certainly good reasons!

-I enjoy a TDD workflow when the situation calls for it, so I was trying to come up with a way to optimize the traversal of a tree of Active Record objects implemented  with the `ancestry` gem.
+I enjoy a TDD workflow when the situation calls for it, so I was trying to come up with a way to optimize the traversal of a tree of Active Record objects implemented  with the [`ancestry`](https://github.com/stefankroes/ancestry) gem.
 The problem is that GraphQL was accessing the tree roughly like this:

 ```ruby
 # Pseudocode to explain the problem.